Dover-Sherborn High School

 Dover-Sherborn High School, or DSHS, is a regional public high school in the town of Dover, Massachusetts, United States.
-It serves students from the towns of Dover and Sherborn, and is the senior school of the Dover-Sherborn Public School District, housing grades 9 through 12.
+It serves students from the towns of Dover and Sherborn and is the senior school of the Dover-Sherborn Public School District, housing grades 9 through 12.
 It also hosts some METCO students.
 It was rated by Boston Magazine as the top public high school in Boston in 2019.
 It was rated by Boston Magazine as the top public high school in Greater Boston in 2024.
-The Headmaster is John Smith and Associate Headmaster is Tim O’Mara.
+The principal is John Smith, and the assistant principal is Tim O’Mara.

 History

-Until the 1960s Dover and Sherborn sent their high school students to neighboring towns' high schools (Needham for Dover, Framingham for Sherborn).
+Until the 1960s, Dover and Sherborn sent their high school students to neighboring towns' high schools (Needham for Dover and Framingham for Sherborn).
 By the 1950s, the population boom was making it difficult for those schools to accept outside students, and the two towns created a regional school district.
-The first building was built on Farm Street in 1962.
+The first building was constructed on Farm Street in 1962.
 As the population continued to increase, the current high school was built on the same campus and completed in 1968.
-In 2004, a $43 million renovation on the campus was completed, which included a renovation of the high school building, the razing of the middle school (the original high school building) and the new construction of the middle school.
-The other schools in the district are Dover Sherborn Middle School (DSMS), Pine Hill School and Chickering School.
-The current principal of Dover Sherborn High School is John Smith, accompanied by interim assistant principal Timothy O'Mara.
+In 2004, a $43 million renovation on the campus was completed, which included a renovation of the high school building, the razing of the middle school (the original high school building), and the new construction of the middle school.
+The other schools in the district are Dover Sherborn Middle School (DSMS), Pine Hill School, and Chickering School.
+The current principal of Dover Sherborn High School is John Smith, accompanied by assistant principal Timothy O'Mara.

 Other administrators include Allison Collins (Mathematics Dept.), Christopher Levasseur (Science Dept.), Keith Kaplan (Social Studies Dept.), Gretchen Donohue (English Dept.), Jeffrey Farris (World Language Dept.), Geoffrey Herrmann (Fine & Performing Arts Dept.), Nicholas Grout (Technology & Engineering Dept.), and Laura McGovern (Wellness Dept.).
-Ellen Rowley is the Guidance Director, Brandon Hall is the Technology Manager, and Mimi Ferrick is the Special Education Director.
+Ellen Rowley is the guidance director, Brandon Hall is the technology manager, and Mimi Ferrick is the special education director.

 In March 2020, the unprecedented disruptions of the COVID-19 pandemic caused the school to transition to remote learning for the remainder of the academic year.